 Our Nutrition course offers you the opportunity to develop the professional competencies and skills required for the application of nutritional science in a number of fields.

 Why study Nutrition?

+Diet and Nutrition is a multi-million-pound industry and continually in the media.
 Chronic diseases such as cardiovascular disease, cancers and diabetes kill more than 36 million people each year.
-Unhealthy diet is known to be a major risk factor in the cause of many of these diseases.
+An unhealthy diet is known to be a major risk factor in the cause of many of these diseases.

 Why St Mary's?

 All the modules that you'll study have a specific nutrition focus.
 Biochemistry, Physiology and Public Health are all nutrition-orientated with related industry, lifestyle and case study examples provided throughout your learning.

 In your final year, you will have the opportunity to apply your nutritional knowledge in a number of fields such as sports nutrition or clinical nutrition.

 We believe that it's essential for you to leave here as an employable graduate, so throughout your degree you are actively encouraged to seek work experience and development that will enhance your portfolio of life skills.

 Recently, students have undertaken in placements with Action on Sugar, Jamie Oliver’s Food Revolution and the Royal Hospital for Neuro-disability.
 There are also opportunities within the university to work with the Health and Wellbeing team on projects such as the Man with a Pan.

 You will also be able to spend a semester at the Universidad de Navarra, in the beautiful city of Pamplona, Spain.
 You don’t need to be fluent in Spanish; all courses are taught in English.
 We can also support you in securing funding to help you cover the costs of living in Spain.